Clean Water Fund

 - Clean Water Partnership: $2M.
 Funding will be used to provide grants to protect and improve the basins and watersheds of the state and provide financial and technical assistance to study waters with nonpoint source pollution problems.
 Priority shall be given to projects preventing impairments and degradation of lakes, rivers, streams, and groundwater in accordance with Minnesota Statutes, section 114D.20, subdivision 2, clause (4).
 MPCA project manager: Pete Fastner 651-757-2349.
 CWP Program Web site.

 - Surface Water Assessment Grants (SWAG): $1M.
 Funding will be used to complete the monitoring needed to meet assessment requirements on Minnesota lakes and streams.
 Requests for proposal are open annually in October to provide local organizations and citizen volunteers with monitoring funds.
 MPCA project manager: Ron Schwartz 651-757-2708.
 SWAG Program Web site.

 Background on the Clean Water Fund

 On November 4, 2008, Minnesota voters approved the Clean Water, Land and Legacy Amendment to the constitution to protect drinking water sources; to protect, enhance, and restore wetlands, prairies, forests, and fish, game, and wildlife habitat; to preserve arts and cultural heritage; to support parks and trails; and to protect, enhance, and restore lakes, rivers, streams, and groundwater.

-In the second biennium of Clean Water Funding, the Legislature appropriated $179.43 million to water activities during fiscal years 2012-2013.
-These activities include a continuation of previous clean water efforts, plus some new water management efforts in the state.
+For fiscal years 2012-2013, the Legislature appropriated $179.43 million to water activities, including a continuation of previous clean water efforts, plus some new water management efforts in the state.
 The activities include: